-The library, which is housed in just under 1400 square feet of space, contains a collection of adult fiction and non-fiction books, books for young adults and kids of all ages.
-In addition, we also have audio books and movies on DVD.
+The Mary Gilkey Library is just under 1400 square feet and houses a collection of popular adult fiction and non-fiction books, books for young adults and kids of all ages.
+In addition, we also have audio books on CD and DVD's.

-Computers are available for internet use and we have free WiFi.
+In addition to our free WiFi, we also have computers available for internet use.
 To sign up to use the internet computers you will need your library card or picture ID.
 No password is required to use our WiFi.
+Black and white printing is available for $0.25 per page.
+Neither the library nor City Hall have fax services for public use.

 The Dayton Public Library, also known as the "Mary Gilkey City Library" was founded in 1923.